reslp/phylociraptor/README.md

 # phylociraptor - Rapid phylogenomic tree calculator

 Phylociraptor is a computational framework calculating phylogenomic trees for a specified set of species using different alignment, trimming and tree reconstruction methods.
 It is very scalable and runs on Linux/Unix machines and servers as well as HPC clusters.
 Phylociraptor automatically downloads genomes available on NCBI and combines them with additional specified genomes provided by the user.
-It uses BUSCO to identify single-copy orthologs which are filtered, aligned, trimmed and subjected to phylogenetic inference.
+It uses BUSCO or OrthoFinder to identify single-copy orthologs which are filtered, aligned, trimmed and subjected to phylogenetic inference using state of the art software.

 ## Citation: